MicrosoftDocs/win32/desktop-src/Controls/sbm-setrange.md

 - Winuser.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SBM\_SETRANGE message

 The **SBM\_SETRANGE** message is sent to set the minimum and maximum position values for the scroll bar control.

 Applications should not send this message directly.
-Instead, they should use the [**SetScrollRange**](setscrollrange.md) function.
+Instead, they should use the [**SetScrollRange**](/windows/win32/Winuser/nf-winuser-setscrollrange?branch=master) function.
 A window receives this message through its [*WindowProc*](https://msdn.microsoft.com/library/windows/desktop/ms633573) function.
 Applications which implement a custom scroll bar control must respond to these messages for the **SetScrollRange** function to work properly.

 ## Parameters